2026-06-10T21:08:08Z by Showboat 0.6.1

 Today this is a discovery surface — no patron data, nothing private.
 But picture the next step, posed as open questions, not commitments:

 None of that is built or designed.
-It would touch real patron data, so it stays behind the records-officer and counsel conversation — and it would ride on the same de-identification identity spine that lets us line a person’s activity up without ever storing who they are.
+It would touch real patron data, so it stays behind the records-officer and counsel conversation — and it would lean on the privacy-first design we’re building for patron data, which connects a person’s activity without ever storing who they are.

-From a curated list to the books on our shelves — honestly scored, gaps and all.
+From a curated list to the books on our shelves — the machine matches what it can, a librarian confirms the rest, and we never fake a match we don’t have.